 SWAT can be invoked by starting your favorite web browser with the following arguments in the "go to" field: http://sambaservername:901/.
 Here 901 is the port where SWAT operates, refer to Figure 7-9.
-Samba for MPE/iX Services Description and Usage of SWAT

 Figure 7-9 SWAT

 SWAT can be used to open pages with links to online help and documentation, as shown in Figure 7-9.
 This is done from a remote location with the aid of a Web browser.